Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it describes someone who feels uncomfortable or out of place in a situation.
-The phrase uses the imagery of a fish being out of its natural habitat figuratively, not literally.
+The idiom uses the imagery of a fish being out of its natural habitat figuratively, not literally.

 Origin: